 Unfortunately there are many threats to hawksbill turtle populations, and scientists consider this species to be critically endangered (very highly vulnerable to extinction).
 Coastal development has reduced the area where they can successfully nest, dogs and other animals often destroy their nests, and people harvest their eggs for food.
 They have medium sized, beautiful carapaces (shells), and historically there was a strong market for adult hawksbill turtle shells.
 Hunting of adults still occurs in many places, where individuals are either captured at sea or taken from their nesting beaches.
-Hawksbill Turtles are also accidentally captured in fishing operations targeting other species (sign our petition to tell President Trump to enforce better protections from trawl nets).
+Hawksbill Turtles are also accidentally captured in fishing operations targeting other species (sign our petition to save thousands of endangered and threatened sea turtles from dying this year).
 Finally, because they are the species of sea turtle most closely tied to coral reefs, threats to that vulnerable ecosystem and to the sponges and other species that live on them add to the negative pressure that hawksbill turtles experience.
 All of these threats have combined to drive hawksbill turtles populations to dangerously low levels.
 Naturally, only one or two of thousands of eggs will make it to adulthood.
 These added anthropogenic pressures on nests, juveniles, and young adults make the chance of survival even worse.
 Many countries around the world offer hawksbill turtles some or complete legal protection, but even in those places, threats to their nesting beaches persist.
 Legal measures often extend to turtle nests but rarely extend to the beaches themselves, so alteration of natural habitat continues to threaten this and other marine turtles.